picosonic/js13k-2022/devdiary/diary.md

 Added my timeline library as used in previous years, since it proved so useful.
 I'll use it to schedule things to happen on a timeline, for animations and game progression.

 Updated build/run script to auto build levels if Tiled level files are modified.

+Created a sample map in Tiled.
+Using most of the available tiles and chars.
+Then fixed Tiled version compatibility issue with build script where I was being restrictively specific.

+Updated to draw level to canvas rather than just available tiles.

+Added loading of levels (to be used for switching levels), this splits chars and adds them as objects to gamestate.